Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Theory: Decentralization and Resource Flexibility

 \subsection{Decentralization}

-The underlying integrity of blockchains depends, in theory and in practice, on their decentralization.
-Yet, empirical evidence reveals that decentralization is neither guaranteed and face economic headwinds like economies of scale and coordination costs \citep{hui2023dcai, bakos2021permissioned}.
-The decentralization of blockchain consensus mechanisms theoretically ensures transaction validity without trusted intermediaries by preventing faults, attacks, and collusion in transaction validation \citep{buterin2017meaning}.
-Beyond ledger integrity, the decentralized consensus of blockchains offers key sociotechnical primitives that are not commonly available in traditional systems and form the basis of the so-called Web3 movement \citep{dixon2021web3}, though risks like the Ronin hack and 51\% attacks underscore its fragility \citep{shanaev2019cryptocurrency, thurman2023}.\footnote{Some decentralized systems, such as BitTorrent, offer similar primitives but without consensus among distributed nodes, which is a fundamental feature of blockchains.}

-We define decentralization as the distribution of decision-making authority and control across independent entities.
-In organizational theory, this emphasizes communication and coordination dispersion, while in computer science and economics, it often refers to how control over infrastructure and governance is spread \citep{vergne2020decentralized, garratt2023fixed, cong2021decentralized}.
+The underlying integrity of blockchains depends on their decentralization, which ensures transaction validity without trusted intermediaries by preventing faults, attacks, and collusion \citep{buterin2017meaning}.
+We define decentralization as the distribution of decision-making authority and control across independent entities \citep{vergne2020decentralized, garratt2023fixed, cong2021decentralized}.
 While higher participation can promote greater decentralization \citep{mueller2024understanding}, decentralization is ultimately a question of how power and control are distributed.
-Thus, we use multiple measures of decentralization to capture meaningful shifts in the decentralization of the consensus layer, not participation alone.
+Thus, we use multiple measures of decentralization to capture meaningful shifts in the consensus layer, not participation alone.
+Despite its importance, empirical evidence shows significant variation in decentralization across blockchains and over time \citep{gencer2018decentralization, sai2021taxonomy}, underscoring the need to examine the factors driving these variations.